On the nature of the spin glass transition: Conclusion

 In this paper we observed that the existence of a line of fixed points in $d=2$ reveals the enhancement to a one-generator continuous internal symmetry (shift symmetry).
 We noted similarities and differences with the enhancement from discrete to continuous symmetry known for some antiferromagnets with infinitely many degenerate ground states.
 While the line of fixed points implies a condition of exact marginality which does not persist in $d>2$, the continuous symmetry that it reveals characterizes the model in all dimensions.
-In $d=2$ the symmetry enhancement explains the absence, so far mysterious, of a finite temperature transition to a spin glass phase.
+In $d=2$ the symmetry enhancement immediately explains the absence of a finite temperature transition to a spin glass phase observed in the numerical simulations.
 In $d>2$, instead, the spontaneous breaking of the continuous symmetry is allowed and yields a spin glass phase with an overlap order parameter which, for fixed temperature and disorder strength, takes continuous values in an interval.
 An order parameter with such a feature characterizes Parisi mean field solution of the model with infinite-range interactions, which corresponds to $d=\infty$.
-We argued that, in a subtle way, $N$-independence at $n=0$ allows the mean field order parameter -- which involves only the auxiliary replicas -- to inherit the characteristic feature of the order parameter for the real replicas.
+We argued that, in a subtle way, $N$-independence at $n=0$ may allow the mean field order parameter -- which involves only the auxiliary replicas -- to inherit the characteristic feature of the order parameter for the real replicas.

 The fact that the enhancement to continuous internal symmetry only arises at $n=0$ explains the difficulty to find a Landau-Ginzburg description of the spin glass transition and fixes its exceptional place within the theory of critical phenomena.